Concordia University Chicago: Colleges

-Many students attend classes online or at Cohort (educational group) sites around the Chicago metropolitan area.
+Many students attend classes online or at cohort sites around the Chicago metropolitan area.

 Athletics

 Concordia Chicago teams participate as a member of the National Collegiate Athletic Association's Division III.
 Concordia Chicago was a member of the Northern Illinois-Iowa Conference until the spring of 2006, and since 2006 has been a member of the Northern Athletics Collegiate Conference (NACC).

 Men's sports include baseball, basketball, cross country, football, lacrosse, soccer, tennis, and track & field; women's sports include basketball, cross country, lacrosse, soccer, softball, tennis, track & field, and volleyball.
 The school colors are maroon and gold.

 Music

-The current chair of the music department is Professor Johnathan Kohrs.
-Dr. Richard Fischer is the Director of Bands, where he conducts the Wind Symphony and University Band as well as teaching conducting and music education classes.
-The Wind Symphony, Concordia's premiere instrumental ensemble, has performed in 43 states, Europe, Asia, and most recently, South Africa.
+The Wind Symphony, Concordia's premiere instrumental ensemble, has performed in 43 states, Europe, Asia, and South Africa.
 The group has released fourteen recordings of sacred wind music.
 The ensemble has given many premiere performances of compositions by current wind band composers.
 The Wind Symphony performed at Carnegie Hall on March 4, 2014, and again on March 13, 2019.

-The Kapelle, under the direction of Dr. Charles Brown, is the university's premiere choral ensemble, and has performed around the U.S. and in Europe and South America.
-The ensemble also has multiple recordings to its credit.
-Dr. Steven Wente, previously the chair of the music department, retired as distinguished professor of music in 2020.
-Wente continues to teach organ as an adjunct professor and serves as the organist for the Chapel of Our Lord.
-Other musical ensembles include Schola Cantorum (Chapel Choir, conducted by Jonathan Kohrs), Chamber Orchestra (Maurice Boyer), Mannerchor (Men's Chamber Choir with Charles Brown), Laudate (Women's Chamber Choir with Maurice Boyer), Jazz Band (Kirk Garrison), University Handbells (Johnathan Kohrs), Cougar Band (student-led pep band), and other ensembles.
+The Kapelle is the university's premiere choral ensemble, and has performed around the U.S. and in Europe and South America.
+The ensemble also has multiple recordings.
+Other musical ensembles include Schola Cantorum (Chapel Choir), Chamber Orchestra, Mannerchor (Men's Chamber Choir), Laudate (Women's Chamber Choir), Jazz Band, and Cougar Band (student-led pep band).